Gain Saturation | previous | next | feedback |

 Definition: the phenomenon that the gain of an amplifier is reduced for high input signal powers

-In the case of a laser gain medium, the gain does not instantly adjust to the level according to the optical input power, because the gain medium stores some amount of energy, and the stored energy determines the gain.
-For example, a sudden increase in the input power of a laser gain medium will reduce the gain only within a certain time, because the population of excited laser ions is only reduced with a certain finite rate.
+In the case of a laser gain medium, the gain does not instantly adjust to the level according to the optical input power because the gain medium stores some amount of energy (excitation energy of the laser-active ions, atoms or molecules), and the stored energy determines the gain.
+For example, a sudden increase in the signal input power of a laser gain medium will reduce the gain only within a certain time because the population in excited laser ions is only reduced with a certain finite rate.
 This has important consequences for the laser dynamics.

 Gain Saturation in the Steady State